About Skin Cancer Screenings

 Early Detection is the Key

 Understanding your risk and early detection are two important keys to the successful treatment of skin cancer.
 If you are due for an annual skin exam, then contact our office in Frisco, TX.
-Whether you are already seeing Dr. Dharamsi for cosmetic treatments, are at high risk for developing skin cancer, or you have worries about an abnormal growth on your skin, schedule a skin cancer screening at Legacy Dermatology & Restoration Center.
+Whether you are already seeing Dr. Dharamsi for cosmetic treatments, are at high risk for developing skin cancer, or have worries about an abnormal growth on your skin, schedule a skin cancer screening at Legacy Dermatology & Restoration Center.